datanav/docs/documentation/service-configuration/pipes/configuration-sources-rest.rst

    * - ``properties``
      - Object
-     - The properties mapping used as default values for the emitted entitites.
+     - The properties mapping used as default values for the emitted entities.
 Note that if both are present the properties in the emitted entity takes precedence.
 Also note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
 The source configuration will take precedence if defined.